rppicomidi/pico-usb-midi-processor/README.md

 Plug your keyboard or other MIDI device to the PUMP's USB Host Port.
-You should see the device name on the top one or two lines of the OLED followed by a list of MIDI IN and MIDI OUT ports that the device normally exposes to your PC's or Mac's USB Host port.
+You should see the device name on the top one or two lines of the OLED followed by the current preset number, followed by a list of MIDI IN and MIDI OUT ports that the device normally exposes to your PC's or Mac's USB Host port.
-`SETUP MIDI IN 1` should show in reverse video.
-MIDI IN and MIDI OUT are from the USB Host's (the PC's or MAC's) perspective.
+`Preset: 1` should show in reverse video the first time you every connect a device.
+MIDI IN and MIDI
+OUT are from the USB Host's (the PC's or MAC's) perspective.

-If you press the up or down buttons, you can navigate the list of ports.
-If there are more than 3 total MIDI IN or MIDI OUT ports, then all won't fit on the screen.
+If you press the up or down buttons, you can navigate the menu.
+If there are more than 2 total MIDI IN or MIDI OUT ports, then all won't fit on the screen.
 A vertical progress bar on the right will appear to let you know you can navigate beyond what is visible.
 The display will scroll as required.
 If you want to scroll beyond what is visible in one go, press and hold the Shift button before you press the Up or Down button.

+If a menu item is highlighted, you can press the Enter button to go one menu level deeper or enter edit mode for the highlighted menu item.

+If you press the Back button, the UI will go back one screen.
+If you hold the Shift button and press the Back button, then the UI will return to the home screen.

-If you press the select button, you can set up the processing for the highlighted port.
+If you press the Enter button on when a menu item that starts "Setup MIDI" is shown in reverse video, you can set up the processing for that MIDI port.

 In the Setup screen, you add a processor by pressing the Select button whilst `Add new processor...` is highlighted.
 A list of